Program Proposal Process

 After approval, you are welcome to start publicizing your event.
 Please do not advertise any event prior to its approval.

-To advertise your event to the Brookdale campus community please fill out the Promotion Request Form.
-This information is used by College Relations for the upcoming events posters, to promote on the Brookdale website, the online calendar, and the portal, as well as the plasma screens around campus.
-If you are planning a major event that you believe needs the support of a professionally designed print flyer, Student Life can work with the College Relations Design and Production creative team to create flyers, posters, etc. This process takes about four weeks, so plan accordingly and work with your Assistant Director.
+If you are planning a major event that you believe needs the support of a professionally designed print flyer, Student Life can work with the College Relations Design and Production creative team to create flyers, posters, etc. This process takes about six weeks, so plan accordingly and work with your Assistant Director.

 Another way to promote your event is via flyers or poster that you create.
 You can always make up to 50 black and white copies at any college copier using your Club’s copy code.
 If you want to print on color paper see your Student Life Assistant Director for a supply.
 To make color-ink photocopies you must submit your flyer electronically to Student Life & Activities so that they can forward the flyer to the college Print Shop.
 It usually takes 5 business days to get a color flyer back from the Print Shop.

 At any time you may submit 6 of your flyers to the Student Life Center Ticket Window for the Student Ambassadors to post on bulletin boards controlled by the office of Student Life & Activities.
 These postings are done every Friday morning.